-Riding around the island you will see the vast green fields of garlic, shallots and onions and smell a pungent aroma.
+Riding around the island you will see the vast green fields of garlic, shallots, and onions and smell a pungent aroma.
 Ly Son garlic is famous in the country for its small bulb and good quality.
-You can buy bunches of garlic serves as meaningful gifts and souvenirs.
+You can buy bunches of garlic that serves as meaningful gifts and souvenirs.
 It cost VND 1,300,000 (USD 56)/ kilogram of one- clove garlic.

 The restaurants on Ly Son Island serve fresh seafood and various kinds of dishes of salad such as seaweed salad, garlic salad, and raw fish salad.
 Especially, you can’t miss the Huynh De sea crab served as one of the most amazing local specialties.
 With a special shape that resembles a small turtle, this type of crab is a must-try food during your stay on the island.
 Besides, an amazing kind of seafood worth trying is sea urchin.
 Locals cook it in many dishes but the most delicious one is sea urchin soup.

 Beach To To Vo Gate